 For some file formats, you can also create new assets containing these modifications over the original asset.

 For video files, you can see a 360 view.
 You can also choose to download the original video or a modified sample of the video.
-You can clip a sample of the video to download or create a new video asset from.
+You can clip a sample of the video to download or create a new video asset.
 You can also apply a preset to modify the sample video.
 Choose a preset and its associated options, then click Download to download a modified sample of the video after applying that preset.
 You can also download the video at various preset resolutions, like 2160 or 1080 pixels.
 Again, the original asset is not modified in the Zoom repository due to these modifications.
+The newly created clipped asset is saved in the default Upload location set on the Preview Server.

 Collections tab – Collections listing